Bargen, Schaffhausen: Industry

 Bargen has an unemployment rate of 1.15%.
 As of 2005, there were 22 people employed in the primary economic sector and about 9 businesses involved in this sector.
 5 people are employed in the secondary sector and there are 2 businesses in this sector.
 68 people are employed in the tertiary sector, with 11 businesses in this sector.

 As of 2008 the mid year average unemployment rate was 1.8%.
 There were 12 non-agrarian businesses in the municipality and 5.1% of the (non-agrarian) population was involved in the secondary sector of the economy while 94.9% were involved in the third.
 At the same time, 71.2% of the working population was employed full-time, and 28.8% was employed part-time.
 There were 59 residents of the municipality were employed in some capacity, of which females made up 54.2% of the workforce.
 As of 2000 there were 42 residents who worked in the municipality, while 83 residents worked outside Bargen and 26 people commuted into the municipality for work.

 As of 2008, there are 2 restaurants, and 1 hotel with 10 beds.
 The hospitality industry in Bargen employs 6 people.

 Transportation

 The A4 expressway passes through Bargen and enters into Germany after a customs facility.

 Places of interest

-The "Tannbuel" is one of the most important and well-known conservation lands of the Randen mountains.
-Hundreds of nature friends visit the area every year, in order to experience the "Frauenschueli"-orchid flush in May and June.
-The "Tannbuel" is one of the most interesting locations of our region and offers more than "Frauenschueli".
+The "Tannbuel" is a well-known conservation area in the Randen forest, with at least 20 different orchid varieties present.
+Hundreds of visitors to go the area every year, in order to experience the "Frauenschueli"-orchid flush in May and June.